stucchio/Homepage/content/why_lambda_school_should_have_a_50_percent_success_rate.rst

 :tags: education, decision theory

-Lambda school has recently come under fire by the mainstream media for having success rates smaller than 100%, as well as for having a founder who is a nerd.
-The articles imply
+Lambda School has recently come under fire by the mainstream media for having success rates smaller than 100%, as well as for having a founder who is a nerd.
+The articles imply that Lambda School is somehow ripping off it's students - possibly by, um, tricking hedge funds into paying for their education - though no real mechanism for this is provided.

-(I'm not actually joking about that last part - the `MSM article <http://archive.is/HU2vj>`_ that I found literally talks about how he doesn't have enough friends.)
+(I'm not actually joking about the nerd part - the `MSM article <http://archive.is/HU2vj>`_ that I found literally talks about how he doesn't have enough friends.)
 But this critique is the height of innumeracy; there is no intrinsic reason Lambda School or any other institution *should* have high success rates.

 In this blog post I'm going to do some really simple probability and expose an important tradeoff that I've observed people ignoring in many different contexts - Lambda School and MOOCs, in business, and elsewhere.
 This article is more about decision theory than Lambda School - but the recent controversy over Lambda School having a lower than 100% success rate makes a good jumping off point.